Financial-Times/n-ui/grid/README.md

 ## Human readable selectors

 Pending a pull request to o-grid, these will be disabled, so use the numeric selectors i.e. `data-o-grid-colspan="6"` not `data-o-grid-colspan="half"`.
-The one exception is the `hide` keyword
+Notably, use `0` instead of `hide`.